nens/threedi-urban-eia-nl/README.rst

     30,1.5
     60,0.0
 #.
 Create an output folder in which the result files will be stored.
 #.
-Find the id of your model in the Threedi Model List (https://api.3di.live/v3.0/threedimodels/)
+Find the id of your model in the Threedi Model List: https://api.3di.live/v3.0/threedimodels/
 #.
 Open a command window and navigate to the batch-calculator folder.
 #.
 Run ``$ python scripts.py -h`` to see which arguments you need to specify for your specific case.